RISHABH1270/Kubernetes_Cheatsheet/README.md

 Services exposes your app to outer world and it provides you a consistent endpoint (IP + DNS name).
 A Service selects pods using labels and then forwards traffic to them.

 There are 4 types of Services:

-- NodePort(Access the application through the port exposed by the node and then internal routing to targeted port happens)
+- NodePort (Access the application through the port exposed by the node and then internal routing to targeted port happens)
-- ClusterIP(For Internal access)
-- LoadBalancer(To access the application on a domain name or IP address without using the port number)
-- External (To use an external DNS for routing)

 #### Sample YAML for Nodeport
 ```yaml
 apiVersion: v1